betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3.md

 to upload the EMP and it worked as advertised.

 ## Barbeque Mode (10)
-After the lunar landing itself, *Passive Thermal Control (PTC)* is perhaps the most challenging manuever in the Apollo program.
+*Passive Thermal Control (PTC)* or *Barbecue Mode* as it is often called, is likely most tempermental manuever in the Apollo program.
 Why?
-It is very subtle.
-It is also known as *Barbecue Mode*.
-The goal is to spin up the docked CSM/LM (or on return from the moon just the CSM) rotating along its longitudnal axis, at one to three revolutions per hour to even out heating over the spacecraft due to the Sun.
-The challenge comes in due to *wobble*.
-If it isn't done just right, the spacecraft's orientation will slowly wobble causing a whole host of issues with IMU drift potential of gimbal lock, overuse of RCS propellents to keep the wobble in check, etc. In particular, it can prevent the crew from getting a good night's sleep if they have to always be pestered to make adjustments or if the AGC is frequently firing RCS thrusters.
-The problem was best described during Apollo 10
+It is very sensitive to initial conditions The goal is to spin up the docked CSM/LM (or on return from the moon just the CSM) rotating along its longitudnal axis ever so slightly at one to three revolutions per hour to even out heating over the spacecraft skin due to the Sun.
+The challenge is to get the spacecraft *barbecueing* and then allow it to just coast for long periods of time without falling into a bad *wobble*.
+If it isn't done just right, the spacecraft's orientation will slowly wobble causing a whole host of issues with IMU drift risk of gimbal lock, overuse of RCS propellents to keep the wobble in check, etc. In particular, it can prevent the crew from getting a good night's sleep if they have to always be pestered to make adjustments or if the AGC is frequently firing RCS thrusters.
+The challenge with this manuever was that the desired axis of rotation (down the geometric center of the docked CSM/LM) doesn't align with any of the body's inertial principle axes of rotation.

-## Jack Garman, Niel Armstrong and Computer Alarms
+This means the RCS have to be consantly firing to maintain the torque required to keep the axis of rotation aligned correctly.
+This means that starting with an initial condition of of angular velocity about only the desired axis of rotation, alone is that over time, the time varying rotation of the body will be such that it will rotate signficantly on all 3 axes.
+The solution is to input some non-zero rotational velocity (two orders of magnitude lower) about the other axes of rotation which has the effect of keeping under control the growth of rotation about those axes as time evolves.
+Ultimately, this mean astronauts needed to engage the AGC to impose a small driving torque

+## Cycle Stealing Almost Stole the Whole Show; Restart to the Rescue
 The Apollo 11 lunar landing is perhaps the most dramatic and oft-told story about the AGC.
 Most versions of this story focus on what was happening in the cockpit of the lunar lander.
 In this most intense moment of the Apollo program, the first time humans would land on the